 An even more serious condition occurs when the air conditioner is operated without a filter.
-When this happens the lint, dirt, grease, etc. that are normally stopped by the filter are now accumulating in the cooling coil.
-This not only leads to a loss of air volume and possible icing-up of the cooling coil, but could also result in serious damage to the operating components of the air conditioner.

-We recommend that the filters be cleaned or changed at least every two weeks when the air conditioner is in operation.
+When this happens the lint, grease, etc. that are normally stopped by the filter are now accumulating in the cooling coil.
+This not only leads to a loss of air volume and a possible icingup of the cooling coil, but could also result in serious damage to the operating components of the air conditioner.
+We recommend that the filters be cleaned and changed at least every two weeks when the air conditioner is in operation.